 "This is a tax increase.
 They're not all wrong," Goldfinch said.
 "In this case, people need the opportunity to tell us whether they want a tax increase."

-Both are Senate bills.
-The Senate voted overwhelmingly to override Haley's opposition.
-But those votes occurred in the last days of an extended legislative session, after the House already had gone home.
-An override requires a two-thirds vote in both chambers.
+The House returned for a special, one-day session Wednesday to take up the two vetoes left over from June.
+Both were Senate bills, so that chamber had to take up the vetoes first.
+The Senate voted overwhelmingly to override both, but those votes occurred in the last days of an extended session, after the House had already gone home.

 Haley spokesman Doug Mayer called the votes on the local fire district bill a win for the entire state.

 "The House did the right thing today in agreeing with the governor that we should not be unilaterally raising taxes on our people," he said.